rayfok/rayfok.github.io/_publications/doesthewhole.md

 date: 2021-05-01
 venue: 'CHI Conference on Human Factors in Computing Systems'
 paperurl: ''
-citation: "Gagan Bansal, Tongshuang Wu, Joyce Zhou, <b>Raymond Fok</b>, Besmira Nushi, Ece Kamar, Marco Tulio Ribeiro, and Daniel S. Weld.
+citation: "Gagan Bansal, Tongshuang Wu, Joyce Zhou, Raymond Fok, Besmira Nushi, Ece Kamar, Marco Tulio Ribeiro, and Daniel S. Weld.
 2021.
 Does the Whole Exceed its Parts?
 The Effect of AI Explanations on Complementary Team Performance.
 In <i>CHI Conference on Human Factors in Computing Systems</i>